kozanakyel/kzai-pro-corp/README.md

 - Clear presentation of our AI service offerings
 - Contact form for potential clients
 - Optimized for performance and SEO
+- Localization support for English and Turkish
+- Docker setup for easy deployment

 ## Development